plusnew/core/README.md

 ### Idle
 This component is for displaying expensive but lowpriority content.
-The children of this component will be displayed, when the browser is saying that it is in idle.
-Or until the application is telling, that it is urgent now.
+The children of this component will be displayed when the browser is in idle or the application is signaling that it is urgent now.

 ```ts
 import plusnew, { component, Idle } from 'plusnew';